iumi04/Connect4/README.md

 # How to Play
 To get started, simply clone the repository and run the game.
 You can play against the AI player and test your skills in a battle of wits.
-Challenge yourself to think ahead, plan your moves, and outsmart the AI to achieve victory.
+Challenge yourself to think ahead, plan your moves, and outsmart the AI Player to achieve victory.

 # Contributions and Feedback

 I am welcoming contributions and feedback from the open-source community.
-Feel free to contribute to the project by adding new features, improving the AI algorithms, or enhancing the user interface.
-Your input can help make this Connect4 AI project even more compelling and enjoyable for players.
+Feel free to contribute to the project by adding new features, improving the robot's algorithms, or enhancing the user interface.
+Your input can help make this Connect4 robot project even more compelling and enjoyable for players.

-Thank you for checking out this Connect4 AI project!
-I hope you have a great time playing and exploring the world of AI-powered gaming.
+Thank you for checking out this Connect4 robot project!